abstools/abstools/abs-models.org/content/documentation/tutorials/language-tutorial.md

 which helps to create implementation-independent models.
 Second, functions on datatypes can be *underspecified*.
 The modeler has the alternative to return abstract values or to leave case distinctions incomplete.
-The latter may result in runtime errors, but is nev- ertheless useful for simulation, test generation or verification scenarios.
+The latter may result in runtime errors, but is nevertheless useful for simulation, test generation or verification scenarios.
 Third, the scheduling of concurrent tasks as well as the order of queuing messages is non-deterministic.
 Of course, one might want to give full implementation details at some time.
 This is possible